maurergroup/maurergroup.github.io/src/content/team/reinhard-maurer.md

 ## Current Position

-Reinhard is a Professor in the Department of Chemistry and Department of Physics at the University of Warwick, UK (2022-present).
+Reinhard is a Professor in the Department of Chemistry and Department of Physics at the University of Warwick, UK.
 He also holds positions at the University of Vienna, Austria, and will be joining the University of Göttingen, Germany in March 2026.

 ## Research Focus